integromat/vscode-apps-sdk/README.md

    *Note: Monorepo style is supported.
 It means multiple SDK apps can be placed in the same workspace.*

-2. In VS Code's Activity Bar click on tab `Make apps` to see all your already existing SDK apps.
+2. In VS Code's Activity Bar click on the tab `Make apps` to see all your already existing SDK apps.

    *Note: Expected the `Make Apps SDK` VS Code extension to be installed and the environment with ApiKey is already configured.*